PrasannaAdiga/spring-cloud-with-netflix/README.md

 To automate providing infrastructure and application specific metrics data
   - Add the dependency 'spring-boot-starter-actuator'
   - By default, this plugin activates only 'health' and 'info' endpoints
-  - To add build related informations in to 'info' endpoint, add the below to build.gradle file of each micro services
+  - To add build related information in to 'info' endpoint, add the below to build.gradle file of each micro services
     ```
       springBoot {
         buildInfo()